Skip to Main Content

 Creating a portfolio

-Collecting your artefacts
+Collecting and selecting artefacts

 Throughout your time as a student, you will create content that you can repurpose as artefacts for your portfolio.
+It is important to continually add new evidence to demonstrate your growth from a student into a professional.

 Over time you will collect a lot of artefacts and you will need to be selective with how you use them for different purposes.
 Remember if you’re creating it for an assessment task this will be different to creating a professional portfolio.